theking2/kingsoft-persist-rest/README.md

  * GET `https://example.com/resource?<key>=!<value>` gets all the recources where attribute `key` != `value`.
 (R)
  * GET `https://example.com/resource?<key>=U<value1>,<value2>` gets all the recources where attribute `key`  IN  (`value1`, `value2`) other operators are avaiable.
 See \Kingsoft\Persist for those (R)
  * PUT `https://example.com/resource/<id>` will set new values specifed in the json payload (U)
- * DELETE `https://example.com/resource/<id>` deletes the resource with the `id` specifie (D)
+ * DELETE `https://example.com/resource/<id>` deletes the resource with the `id` specified (D)

 So the interface creates a complete CRUD interface for all resources (tables, views) exposed.
+Tables and views can be discoverd using the "discover" feature from `\Kingsoft\Persist`.
+This will allow to have full access to tables and read access to views or even stored procedures if they produce a result set.

+## Results

-Remember however that views can not normally be updated.
-So make sure your views include the key for the _main_ underlying table.
-I have not found out a way to retrieve the underlying tables (on MySQL, MariaDB) so it is currently not possible to automate this GET results are stored in a `resources` object in the json response allongside links and other messages to make a semi level 3.
+GET results are stored in a `resources` object in the json response allongside links and other messages to make a semi level 3.
+The results can be a single or multiple objects up to the maximum set.
+The response will include the urls to implement a pagination.

+## HATEOAS

+Results contain URIs for pagination and other navigation.

+## Pre flight

 Pre-flight is handled by observing the OPTION method and returning the proper hints.

 ## Sample usage

 ```php

 use Kingsoft\Http\{StatusCode, Response};